openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Requirements around how the client identifies and, if applicable, authenticates itself with the authorization server in the Token Request depend on the grant type.

-For the authorization code grant type, the requirement as as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.
+- For the authorization code grant type, the requirement as as described in Sections 4.1.3 and 3.2.1 of [@!RFC6749] MUST be followed.

-For the pre-authorized code grant type, authentication of the client is OPTIONAL, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749] and consequently, the "client_id" is only needed when a form of client authentication that relies on the parameter is used.
+- For the pre-authorized code grant type, authentication of the client is OPTIONAL, as described in Section 3.2.1 of OAuth 2.0 [@!RFC6749] and consequently, the "client_id" is only needed when a form of client authentication that relies on the parameter is used.

 If the token request contains an `authorization_details` parameter of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_server` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.

 If the token request contains a scope value related to credential issuance and the Credential Issuer's metadata contains an `authorization_server` parameter, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the AS to differentiate credential issuers.

+When pre-authorized code grant type is used, it is RECOMMENDED that the Credential Issuer issues Access Token valid only for the Credentials indicated in the Credential Offer (see (#credential_offer)).
+The Wallet SHOULD obtain a separate Access Token if it wants to request issuance of the Credentials that were not included in the Credential Offer, but were discoverable from Credential Issuer's `credentials_supported` metadata parameter.

 Below is a non-normative example of a Token Request in an authorization code flow: